Our thoughts on the future of digital innovation and the cloud.

 We are a technology and digital transformation company, so I always have the technology lens on.
 There are so many opportunities to change how businesses operate and to digitally transform using the power of cloud technologies to modernize .

-It’s worth repeating what I said in the original post a year ago, which is that we want to give back to you by offering free services to help your company to adapt to the new normal that we live in, especially because it looks like remote work is here to stay.
+It’s worth repeating what I said in the original post a year ago, which is that we want to give back to you by offering free services to help your company to adapt to the new normal that we live in, especially because it looks like the idea of remotely working is here to stay.

 Over the last year we have helped numerous companies implement Modern Workplace solutions leveraging Microsoft 365 and Windows Virtual Desktop (WVD) for collaboration or to keep their teams connected.
 We also helped companies modernize their data centers by migrating them to Microsoft Azure so they didn’t need to have people physically in the office/data center to deal with physical servers.